mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

 	- Things we don't know, we know.
 Are *intuition* which we should quantify and teach to improve effectiveness and efficiency.
 	- Things we don't know, we don't know.
 Are *exploration*, which is where unfair advantage and interesting epiphanies live.
 4. *Leading vs lagging metrics.* Leading metrics give you a predictive understanding of the future; lagging metrics explain the past.
 Leading metrics are better because you still have time to act on them—the horse hasn't left the barn yet.
 Leading metric sometimes called a leading indicator.
 For example, a number of prospects in your sales funnel give you a sense of how many customers you'll acquire in the future.
 On the other hand, lagging metric such as churn gives you an indication that there's a problem.
 By the time you find lagging metrics and try to figure out next steps, it might be too late because they measure after the fact.
 Indicators are everywhere.
 It requires proactiveness.
 You need to be able to do cohort analysis and compare groups over time.
 5. *Correlated versus casual metrics.*  If two metrics change together, they are correlated, but if one metric causes another metric to change, they are causal.
 If you find a causal relationship between something you want (revenue) and something you can control (marketing/which ad you show), then change the future.
 For example, ice cream and drowning rates both happen because of summer weather, but looking at a simple correlation without demanding causality leads to bad decisions.
 Correlations can help you predict but finding the cause of something means you can change it.
 You prove causality by finding a correlation, then running an experiment in which you control the other variables and measure the difference.
 This is hard to do because no two users are identical; it's often impossible to subject a statistically significant number of people to a properly controlled experiment in the real world.
 Correlation is good.
-Causality if great.
+Causality is great.

-## Testing

-Testing is the heart of making progress and moving the business model in the right direction.
-A few concepts to remember while testing.

-1. *Segmentation*: A segment is a group that shares common characteristics.
-For example, users who browse your application on Firefox.
-Then you can compare one segment to another.
-For example, users who browse your application on Safari.
-Segmentation is wide open to industry, marketing or product features.
-2. *Cohort Analysis*: This allows for comparison of a same group over time.
-For example, user who signed up during alpha release (small group) will have a different experience than the user who signed up during beta release (larger group).
-Each group of users is a cohort—participants in an experiment across their lifecycle.
-You can compare cohort against one another to see if overall key metrics are getting better.
-Overtime you would be releasing key features satisfying your latest cohort from initial cohort.
-For example, cohort analysis might show you the revenue generated from January is a lot higher than the month in December.
-Overtime, the revenue is declining from January cohort.
-But as you launch more feature, the same cohort decides to stick making the drop-off better.
-3. *A/B & Multivariate Testing*: Studies in which different groups of test subjects are given different experiences at the same time is referred as cross-sectional studies.
-This is in contrast with cohort analysis as the testing is done over the lifespan of a customer from the same group.
-When we are comparing one attribute of a subject's experience (for example link color), and assuming everything else is equal we are doing A/B testing.
-A/B testing does not come without criticism.
-For A/B test to be successful you need a large amount of data which is why Google is able to experiment a lot.
-Or to test all attributes, it might be time-consuming.
-To avoid the latter, you can conduct multivariate analysis.
-This relies on statistical analysis of the results to see which of many factors correlates strongly with an improvement in a key metric.

-## Data pitfalls
+## Common pitfalls

 Monica Rogati who is a Data Scientist at LinkedIn have the following advice on how to avoid data pitfalls.